optimagic-dev/optimagic/README.rst

 Roadmap
 =======

 Currently, estimagic is mainly a collection of optimizers.
-In the near future we want to add the following capabilites:
+In the near future we want to add the following capabilities:

 - Standard error estimation for Maximum Likelihood, Method of Simulated Moments and Indirect Inference
 - Calculation of weighting matrices for minimum distance estimators
 - Specialized estimation functions for Maximum Likelihood, Method of Simulated Moments and Indirect Inference that will provide a more convenient syntax and defaults that are tailored to the specific application.